oldnomad/picosocks5/README.md

 picosocks5 -u nobody -g nogroup -a authfile.txt "*:1080"
 ```

-For more information on running PicoSOCKS5:
+For more information on running PicoSOCKS5 look up file [CONFIG.md](CONFIG.md).
+Short summary of options is also available from command line:

 ```bash
 picosocks5 --help